nstraub/injectjs/README.md

 ## <a name="injection"></a>Injection Methods

-### <a name="injection-instantiate"></a>injector.instantiate
+### <a name="injection-get"></a>injector.get

-instantiates a registered type.
+gets a registered type or provider.
 Not recommended for use other than to replace the new keyword while refactoring legacy code

 **signatures**
-*instantiate(string|array|function name) : object*
+*get(string|array|function name) : object*

 **parameters**
 - name(string|array|function): mandatory.
-	- If string, the name of the type you want to instantiate.
+	- If string, the name of the type you want to get.
-	- If function, the function you wish to instantiate. its dependencies are inferred from its parameter names.
+	- If function, the function you wish to get. its dependencies are inferred from its parameter names.
-	- If array, an array of dependencies followed by the function you wish to instantiate.
+	- If array, an array of dependencies followed by the function you wish to get.
 If you supply a name or a function, it will be instantiated as a provider, calling it directly, without the new keyword.

 > **Note**: type MUST be an array if you plan to minify your code

 **example**

-    var logger = injector.instantiate('message-logger');
+    var logger = injector.get('message-logger');
     logger.print(); // logs 'hello, world' to the console

 ### <a name="injection-inject"></a>injector.inject